daattali/beautiful-jekyll/README.md

 To add pages to your site, you can either write a markdown file (`.md`) which will automatically get converted to HTML, or you can write an HTML file directly.
 It is much easier to write mardown; you write normal text with a few styling identifiers, and Jekyll will know how to automatically render it as a pretty HTML page.
 Markdown is extremely easy to use, just [look at the reference](http://daringfireball.net/projects/markdown/syntax) and at  some files on the site to get an idea.

 Any markdown or HTML file you add to the root directory will be immediately available on your site.
 Take a look at the `aboutme.md` and `index.html` files as examples.
 Any file inside the `_posts` directory will be treated as a blog entry.
-You can look at the existing files there to get an idea of how to write blog posts, and delete them when you feel ready.
+You can look at the existing files there to get an idea of how to write blog posts.

 ### YAML front matter
 YAML is a way to use parameters to make the templating more useful.
 To take advantage of the template, you need to add [YAML front matter](http://jekyllrb.com/docs/frontmatter/) to the top of each page.
 If you don't want to use any special paramters, use the empty YAML front matter: